Gender pay gap: Germany

 Activists demonstrate for Equal Pay Day in Frankfurt.

 Women earn 22–23% less than men, according to the Federal Statistical Office of Germany.
-The revised gender pay gap was 6–8% in the years 2006–2013.
+The revised gender pay gap was 6–8% during 2006–2013.
 The Cologne Institute for Economic Research adjusted the wage gap to less than 2%.
-They reduced the gender pay gap from 25% to 11% by taking in account the work hours, education and the period of employment.
-The difference in revenue was reduced furthermore if women had not paused their job for more than 18 months due to motherhood.
+They reduced the gender pay gap from 25% to 11% by accounting for hours worked, education, and length of employment.
+The revenue gap was further reduced if women had not paused their careers for more than 18 months due to motherhood.

 The most significant factors associated with the remaining gender pay gap are part-time work, education and occupational segregation (less women in leading positions and in fields like STEM).

-In 2017, Germany passed the Transparency in Wage Structures Act, which requires larger employers to publish information about gender pay gaps and gives employees the right to information about their salary in comparison to members of the opposite gender.
+In 2017, Germany passed the Transparency in Wage Structures Act, which requires larger employers to publish information on gender pay gaps and gives employees the right to information about their salaries relative to members of the opposite gender.

+Six years later, the gender pay gap remains a significant issue.
+In 2023, women earned, on average, 18% less per hour than men, with the gap smaller in East Germany than in West Germany.
+This disparity reflects differences in sectoral employment, working hours, and career progression between men and women.
+Compared to other European Union countries, Germany has a relatively large gender pay gap.
+Factors contributing to this include a higher prevalence of part-time work among women, occupational segregation, differences in educational fields, and limited access to senior management positions.
+The pay gap also varies by age and educational attainment.
+Research shows that the gender pay gap widens with age and remains evident across all levels of education, suggesting that long-term career patterns and structural inequalities play a significant role in wage disparities.
+The adjusted gender pay gap, after controlling for job-related characteristics, is substantially smaller, but still present.

+One of the strongest determinants of the gender pay gap in Germany identified in research is parenthood. studies show that women experience a significant wage disadvantage because many reduce their working hours or temporarily leave the labor market after having children.
+This leads to long-term income losses and slower career progression.
+Fathers typically do not face comparable wage reductions and tend to return more quickly to full-time employment.
+Differences in parental leave uptake reinforce this divide.
+In 2022, mothers accounted for almost 90% of all parental leave months, while fathers took substantially shorter periods on average.
+Moreover, wage inequality varies across sectors.
+Industries with strong collective bargaining coverage, such as the public sector, show a smaller gender pay gap.
+Private-sector industries with individualized wage-setting tend to exhibit larger disparities.